PVHL/jsObjDB/Readme.md

 One or more events are fired on _on every modification operation_ on a database - be it insert, update, delete or upsert.
 Events are not generated on find type operations (find, findOne, findWhere).

+[Note: event handlers used to be called delegates, but have been significantly improved.
+You can still use an event handler like a delegate by using the "all" event.]

 Event handlers are set on the jsObjDB instance using `on`:

 	var db = new jsObjDB("col");